If you want to know the difference between a news story and a feature this is the guide for you.

 - A ‘first’ in some way

-And remember what’s considered newsworthy for The Times will be different to Mashable, Sewing Monthly and the local town newspaper.
+And remember what’s considered newsworthy for The Times will be different to Mashable, Sewing Monthly or whatever your target – even if it’s just ‘how to get a story on the local news‘.

 Writing a news story, as the term suggests, consists in the main of conveying the news in as direct a manner as possible, without leaving out any important fact.

-To write a news ready press release check this out.
+To write a news ready press release use this proven template.

 News journalists tend to be on much shorter deadlines and will perhaps work on anything up to ten news stories a day.